ur-whitelab/nmrgnn/README.md

 * `check_peaks` to estimate validity of predicted peaks

 The example below predicts peaks and estimates (`True/False`) if the peaks are valid.
-Examples of why peaks are not valid are that the elements are not inlcuded in training data (e.g., oxygen shifts) or unusual chemistries.
+Examples of why peaks are not valid are that the elements are not inlcuded in training data (e.g., oxygen shifts) or unusual chemistries or you forgot to remove solvent.

 ```py
 import MDAnalysis as md